lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Key files**:
   - Server: `server/lobby.ts` — handles `settings` from host, clamps values, includes `durationSec` and `timerEnabled` in `start` broadcast.
   - Shared types: `src/lib/partyClient.ts` — defines `LobbyClientMessage` and `LobbyServerMessage` including `settings` and extended `start`.
-  - Lobby UI: `src/pages/Room.tsx` — host-only timer toggle and slider (reuses Play Solo styling/logic); non-hosts see the selected duration.
+  - Lobby UI: `src/pages/Room.tsx` — host-only timer toggle and native range input slider; non-hosts see the selected duration.
 Uses `GameContext` setters to update `roundTimerSec` and `timerEnabled` and relies on an effect to send `settings` when changed.
   - Solo settings reference: `src/components/game/GameSettings.tsx`.

 - **UI behavior**:
   - Host sees a toggle (timer on/off) and a slider (5–300 seconds, step 5s) and the formatted time.
   - Participants see the formatted time and a note that the host controls the timer.
   - Timer values are also validated on the server.

+- **UI implementation note (2025-08-24)**:
+  - The round duration control uses a native HTML `input type="range"` (min 5, max 300, step 5), replacing the Shadcn Slider to eliminate touch-device flicker/sway.
+  - Editing is host-only; non-hosts see a read-only display with the note “Host controls the timer.”

 ## Play Page Defaults and Friends Management (2025-08-23)